jeremiahsnapp/dev-lxc/docs/usage.md

 ### Create chef-repo

-Create a local chef-repo with appropriate knife.rb and pem files.
+Create a `.chef` directory in the current directory with appropriate knife.rb and pem files.

 Use the `-p` option to also get pivotal.pem and pivotal.rb files.